spacetelescope/webbpsf/docsource/webbpsf.rst

    rotating the pupil mask and OPD file prior to the Fourier propagation.
 For MIRI coronagraphy on the other hand, the rotation is performed as the last step prior to the detector.

-   Technical aside: Note that for computational reasons having to do with accurately simulating PSF centering on an FQPM, MIRI corongraphic simulations will include two 'virtual optics' called 'FQPM FFT aligners' that  will show up in the display window for such calculations.
+   Technical aside: Note that for computational reasons having to do with accurately simulating PSF centering on an FQPM, MIRI coronagraphic simulations will include two 'virtual optics' called 'FQPM FFT aligners' that  will show up in the display window for such calculations.
 These can be ignored by most end users of this software; interested readers should consult the  :py:mod:`POPPY <poppy>` documentation for more detail.